 How Long Do Spin Classes Last?

-One of the great things about spin classes is that there are lots of different versions and interpretations so that you can choose the right class for your current fitness levels.
+One of the great things about spinning classes is that there are lots of different versions and interpretations so that you can choose the right class for your current fitness levels.
 For example, some classes are as short as 30-minutes, which makes them ideal for beginners and anyone who is on a tight schedule.

 Other classes last 40-60 minutes and these are aimed more at intermediate riders.
 Some classes last right up to 90-minutes and are definitely meant for advanced exercisers.
 Even if you pace yourself early on, a 90-minute class will challenge even the fittest participant.

-So, which length of class is right for you?
+So, which length of spin-class is right for you?
 If you are new to spinning, you should choose a shorter class to make sure you can complete it all.
 You can always upgrade to a longer class when you feel ready.

 It’s also important to remember that a short but intense spin class can be just as rewarding and productive as a longer, easier class.
 Just because you can’t make it to a longer class does not mean you won’t get great results from spinning, especially if you crank up the resistance and work hard.